Preview: Lines in the Map

 This is such a powerful part of D3.
 You can manipulate SVG elements easily with D3.
 Let’s see how to do that.

-First you need to create a <svg></svg> element and have an array of data.
+First you need to create a <svg></svg>

-For circles,
+For circles,1

 2